-Here at Cadence Health we spend a lot of time assisting people over the phone in understanding the whole grey area of nutrition as a profession.
+Here at Well College Global we spend a lot of time assisting people over the phone in understanding the whole grey area of nutrition as a profession.
 I thought that popping down the main points in a blog might just be helpful for those of you who are not nutritionists but want to work in some way with nutrition (or more appropriately healthy eating).

 Let's work backwards which should bring us to our own answers.
 One of the most important aspects to any business or service is insurance.
 If you can't be insured to work with nutrition then to do so would be very unwise.
 To gain insurance in most cases you will need a current base qualification in health or fitness, registration to an industry body can help in some circumstances and relevant up-skilling courses such as those that we offer.
 If in doubt a quick call to an insurer is very wise.

 Let's have a look at some scenarios people commonly come to us with:

 A. I've been really successful in changing my lifestyle and have lost a lot of weight, I want to share what I have done and help others eat better.
 If I do your course will I be able to work as a food coach?
 I don't have any qualifications in fitness or health, I have worked in administration most of my working career.

 ANSWER: The short answer here is likely to be 'no'.
 Without a base qualification it is unlikely that you will find an insurer to cover you for indemnity or liability.
 And, while you could work on a voluntary basis, if you were to charge for your services without insurance you are putting yourself and those around you at great risk not just in terms of the advice you might give but also financially should you be faced with a law suit.
 It might only take one person miss-understanding a recommendation, experiencing a reaction and then suing you.